DexterShepherd/ICOM-101/readme.md

     - links and images
       - `a` and `href`
       - `img`
-  - Using Codepen
+  - Using codepen
   - Making structured text documents

 __Homework__
 - Make an account on codepen
 - Design and code a "document" with html on codepen
-  - Think about creating a Resume or CV, a simple flyer for an event, liner notes for an album, or credits for a film.
+  - Think about creating a Resume or CV, a simple flier for an event, liner notes for an album, or credits for a film.
 Go as far and be as creative as you like.
   - Make sure to use different heading levels with `h1` through `h6` tags ( at least 2 different heading levels )
   - use the `p` tag to format text into paragraphs
   - divide your content into sections with `div`, `section`, or `article` tags